AndreaFalanti/popnas/README.md

 ### Last training script
 This script is designed for training the best architecture found during the model selection, posterior to the NAS run.
-It use a configuration file (by default _last_training.json_), which is a subset of the search algorithm JSON file and its properties override the ones used during search.
+It uses a configuration file (by default _last_training.json_), which is a subset of the search algorithm JSON file and its properties override the ones used during search.

 The model and training procedure are tweaked as done during model selection, but in this case the model is training on both the training and validation data, without reserving a validation set.
-It is important to check that the model generalize well during the model selection phase, to not incur in overfitting.
+It is important to check that the model generalizes well during the model selection phase, to not incur in overfitting.

 Here, multiple command line arguments must be provided, to build the exact model without altering the configuration file:
 - **-b**, the desired batch size
 - **-f**, the model starting filters
-- **-m**, the amount of motifs used in the model
+- **-m**, the number of motifs used in the model
-- **-n**, the amount of normal cells to stack per motif
+- **-n**, the number of normal cells to stack per motif
 - **-spec**, the cell specification, in format "[(block0);(block1);...]"

 The script can be launched with the following command (change parameters accordingly):